 “Such a finding is particularly relevant to the immune system because a primary role of the immune system is to discriminate self from non-self,” said Prof Lorimer Moseley, who led the study.

 “In this instance, the innate immune system is being regulated in a manner consistent with the rejection of the replaced hand.”

 “These findings strengthen the argument that the brain exerts some kind of control over specific body parts according to how strongly we own them,” he says.

-So, it could mean that in many ways the immune system is influenced by the consciousness.
-This discovery could also shed light on autoimmune diseases such as schizophrenia, stroke, autism, epilepsy, anorexia and bulimia, which are associated with a distorted sense of ownership over a patient’s body and in which the immune system ‘attacks’ the body.
+So, it could mean that in many ways, the immune system might be influenced by consciousness.
+This discovery could also shed light on autoimmune diseases such as schizophrenia, stroke, autism, epilepsy, anorexia, and bulimia, which are associated with a distorted sense of ownership over a patient’s body and in which the immune system ‘attacks’ the body.